Tuesday, January 13, 2026

 Gender, age or origin, on the other hand, hardly played a role.

-As the Pharmazeutische Zeitung reports, this avoidance is by no means irrational.
-In the short term, it can be psychologically relieving not to hear possible bad news.
-In the long term, however, it harbors risks: diseases are detected later, treatments are delayed or opportunities for prevention are missed.
-It is particularly problematic in the case of cancer or dementia, where the timing of a diagnosis often determines the course of the disease.
+As reported by Pharmazeutische Zeitung, this avoidance is by no means irrational.
+In the short term, not hearing potentially bad news can be psychologically relieving.
+However, this poses risks in the long term: Diseases are detected later, treatments are delayed, and opportunities for prevention are missed.
+It becomes particularly problematic in cases of cancer or dementia, where the timing of a diagnosis often determines the course of the disease.

 How to prepare yourself